BrainSegDMlF: A Dynamic Fusion-enhanced SAM for Brain Lesion Segmentation: Methods

 \subsection{Prompt Generate}

-Since the SAM architecture relies on prompt-based mask generation, we designed a Prompt generate module to enable SAM to perform automatic lesion segmentation.
+Since SAM relies on prompts, we designed a Prompt generate module to enable SAM to perform automatic lesion segmentation.
 By incorporating attention mechanisms, this module facilitates interaction between image tokens and mask tokens, allowing the generated mask tokens to capture key information related to lesions in the image.
 This approach enables the automatic learning of prompts associated with lesion regions, thereby achieving automatic segmentation.

 The process is divided into two stages.
 In the first stage, we define the mask token as $M_{Q} \in \mathbb{R}^{N \times D}$ , where $N$ is the number of mask tokens and $D$ is the feature dimension.
 We employ self-attention to learn the internal contextual information of the mask tokens.
 The attention-encoded mask tokens are represented as $\tilde{M}_Q$.
 Given the multimodal features $F_{r}\in \mathbb{R}^{N \times D}$ , we compute the attention between $\tilde{M}_Q$ and $F_{r}$ :